huggingface/blog/deploy-tfserving-kubernetes.md

 local deployment from the previous post with Docker and Kubernetes.
 Therefore, we assume some familiarity with Docker and Kubernetes.

-This post builds on top of the [<u>previous post</u>](https://huggingface.co/blog/tf-serving-vision).
-So, we highly recommend reading it if not already done.
+This post builds on top of the [<u>previous post</u>](https://huggingface.co/blog/tf-serving-vision), so, we highly recommend reading it first.
 You can find all the code discussed throughout this post in [<u>this repository</u>](https://github.com/sayakpaul/deploy-hf-tf-vision-models/tree/main/hf_vision_model_onnx_gke).

 # Why go with Docker and Kubernetes?